Jen Gunter: Author

-Around 2004 Gunter delivered triplets prematurely: one was born at just 22 weeks and did not survive and the other two were born at 26 weeks.
-The lack of publicly available, medically sound information about the particular needs of premature babies motivated her to write a book entitled, The Preemie Primer: A Complete Guide for Parents of Premature Babies — from Birth through the Toddler Years and Beyond.
+In 2004, Gunter delivered triplets prematurely.
+One was born at 22 weeks and did not survive.
+The other two were born at 26 weeks.
+The lack of publicly available, medically sound information about the particular needs of premature babies motivated her to write a book, The Preemie Primer: A Complete Guide for Parents of Premature Babies — from Birth through the Toddler Years and Beyond.

-Since 2011 Gunter has written a blog that has reached 15 million views and has generated controversies in the mainstream media.
-Gunter has been critical of dubious health claims made by celebrities and the careless way that media outlets report on matters such as reproductive health and vaccination.
-She advocates for more responsible health coverage by the news media, less weight given to health advice by celebrities and for doctors to communicate better with their patients.
+Since 2011, Gunter has written a blog that has reached 15 million views and has generated controversies in the mainstream media.
+Gunter has been critical of health claims made by celebrities and the careless way that media outlets report on matters such as reproductive health and vaccination.
+She advocates for more responsible health coverage by the news media, less attention to health advice by celebrities, and for doctors to communicate better with their patients.

 In June 2019, The Lancet published an opinion piece by Gunter calling for "a better medical internet" by having more medical experts involved in disseminating adequate medical information to the public.
 "It is simply not acceptable to me that quality research that can save lives and reduce suffering could be undone by a medical conspiracy theorist or a celebrity looking to sell supplements."

-Gunter writes two regular columns on women's health at The New York Times: a monthly column called "The Cycle" and a weekly column called "You Asked".
+In 2019 to 2020, Gunter wrote two columns on women's health at The New York Times: a monthly column called "The Cycle" and a weekly column called "You Asked".
+In 2021, Gunter started a newsletter, The Vajenda, focused on providing medical information to women — and combatting medical misinformation.

-Gunter is known by the nickname "Twitter's Resident Gynecologist", and has used Twitter to share information about pain management and to debunk myths about women's health.
-As of 2019, her Twitter account reaches over 200,000 followers.
+Gunter is known by the nickname "Twitter's Resident Gynecologist" and has used X (formerly Twitter) to share information about pain management and debunk myths about women's health.
+As of 2024, her X account reaches over 360,000 followers.

 Her book The Menopause Manifesto debuted at number 4 on The New York Times best seller list for "Advice, How-To & Miscellaneous" on June 6, 2021.

 The Vagina Bible

 In 2019 Gunter's second book, The Vagina Bible, was published.
 The book presents medical information about female reproductive anatomy and corrects common myths.
-Writing the book is a reaction to what she sees as a large amount of dangerous false information on the web about female health.
+Gunter stated that she wrote the book to counter what she considers a large amount of dangerous false information on the web about female health.
 The book includes a section focusing on trans men and women.
 The title reached No. 1 on the list of Canadian nonfiction bestsellers, according to the Retail Council of Canada.

-During promotion of the book there was controversy when the publisher's Twitter advertisements were blocked for use of inappropriate language (presumably the word vagina).
+During promotion of the book, there was controversy when the publisher's Twitter advertisements were blocked for use of inappropriate language (presumably the word vagina).
 The ads were only allowed to run after a large online conversation developed.

-In a 2019 review, doctor Harriet Hall states that "Dr. Jen Gunter has done women everywhere a great service by writing" this book.
-Hall calls Gunter the perfect person to write this with her years in medicine and gynecology as well as being a "gifted communicator".
-Hall calls The Vagina Bible a "owner's manual for the vagina ...
-I wish every girl and woman everywhere had a copy of this book."